 One of the curses of media coverage of financial independence is the way FI gets presented as binary.
 Journalists love to ask: is “it” possible or not for this or that group of people.
 By “it” they mean retiring at 40 (or whatever random number they’ve plucked from the air).

 The retiring-early-never-to-work-again thing is the most eye-catching but perhaps least interesting part of FIRE to me.
 Don’t get me wrong, I write a blog with a Prison Camp theme because I found out the hard way earlier in my career that being trapped in a job can be awful.
-But there’s so much more to it than early retirement.
+But there’s so much more to FIRE than early retirement.

 Financial Independence is truly life changing because the process of getting there changes you for the better.
 And then it gives you options to do pretty much anything you want with your time.
 It allows you to take time off, travel, change career, work for yourself, work part time, start a business or do a fun job that doesn’t pay much.